-The earliest settlers in the Departure Bay area were a first nations group known as the Snuneymuxw and it has been shown that for at least 2000 years the bay has been inhabited by them.
+The earliest settlers in the Departure Bay, Vancouver Island area was a first nations group known as the Snuneymuxw and it has been shown that for at least 2000 years the bay has been inhabited by them.
 The area was first explored by the Spanish from 1770 to about 1790.
 The area was known as “Stil’ilup”.
 After it was settled.
 The first known settlers were William Joseph Hughes, Samuel Harris, and John and Barbara Christie.
 They all arrived in 1860.

-In the late 1860s, coal was discovered in the Wellington area, and the bay became the shipping port for this coal.
-In the 1870s, coal was discovered closer to the bay itself, and the Vancouver Coal Company set up further operations in the area.
+In the late 1860s, coal was discovered in the Wellington area, and Departure bay became the shipping port for this coal.
+In the 1870s, coal was discovered close to the bay itself, and the Vancouver Coal Company set up further operations in the area.

 It was a very busy place, did you know the first telephone to operate in British Columbia was set up connecting the coal wharf in the Bay with the mine operations at Wellington.
 During the development of Departure Bay, many mining companies were active in the area, including The Departure Bay Mining Company, The Harewood Coal Company, and the Vancouver Coal Company.

 The Hamilton Powder Company had an explosives manufacturing plant in the Bay.
 The production of black powder was relatively dangerous, and in 1903, there were two massive explosions at the Departure Bay works, 12 men died in this disaster.
 It also ended the production of powder on the bay shore.